afinemax/Astron_2024/observing_directions.md

 ## If you make a "good" detection:
 Continue Observing!
 Notify Tammo & Max.
-This is not a confirmed FRB - it is still a candidate and needs human review.
+This is not a confirmed FRB - it is still a candidate and needs human review.  "good" detections produce diagnotic plots located at `/data/frb/{date}/good`.

 ## Stopping Observations: